Bringing Up Baby: Box office

-Despite Bringing Up Babys reputation as a flop, it was successful in some parts of the U.S. The film premiered on February 16, 1938, at the Golden Gate Theatre in San Francisco (where it was a hit), and was also successful in Los Angeles, Portland, Denver, Cincinnati and Washington, D.C.
-However, it was a financial disappointment in the Midwest, as well as most other cities in the country, including NYC; to RKO's chagrin, the film's premiere in New York on March 3, 1938, at Radio City Music Hall made only $70,000 and it was pulled after one week in favor of Jezebel with Bette Davis.
+At the box office Bringing Up Baby was successful in some parts of the United States, but less so in others.
+It premiered on February 16, 1938 at the Golden Gate Theatre in San Francisco, where it was a hit, likewise in Los Angeles, Portland, Denver, Cincinnati and Washington, D.C..
+However it was a financial disappointment in the Midwest, as well as most other cities.
+To RKO's chagrin, the film's premiere in New York City on March 3 at Radio City Music Hall made only $70,000, and it was pulled after one week in favor of Jezebel with Bette Davis.
+During its first run, Bringing Up Baby made $715,000 domestically and $394,000 in foreign markets for a total of $1,109,000.
+Its reissue in 1940 and 1941 made an additional $95,000 in the U.S. and $55,000 abroad.
+Following its second run, the film turned out a profit of $163,000.

-During its first run, Bringing Up Baby made $715,000 in the U.S. and $394,000 in foreign markets for a total of $1,109,000; its reissue in 1940 and 1941 made an additional $95,000 in the US and $55,000 in foreign markets.
-Following its second run, the film made a profit of $163,000.
-Due to its perceived failure, Hawks was released early from his two-film contract with RKO and Gunga Din was eventually directed by George Stevens.
+Due to the perceived failure of Bringing Up Baby commercially, Hawks was released early from his two-film contract with RKO, and Gunga Din was handed over to George Stevens.
 Hawks later said the film "had a great fault and I learned an awful lot from that.
 There were no normal people in it.
 Everyone you met was a screwball and since that time I learned my lesson and don't intend ever again to make everybody crazy."
 The director went on to work with RKO on three films over the next decade.
 Long before Bringing Up Babys release, Hepburn had been branded "box office poison" by Harry Brandt (president of the Independent Theatre Owners of America) and thus was allowed to buy out her RKO contract for $22,000.
 However, many critics marveled at her new skill at low comedy; Life magazine called her "the surprise of the picture".
-Hepburn's former boyfriend Howard Hughes bought RKO in 1948, and sold it in 1955; when he sold the company, Hughes retained the copyright to six films (including Bringing Up Baby).
+Hepburn's former boyfriend Howard Hughes bought RKO in 1948 and sold it in 1955, but retained the copyright to Bringing Up Baby (and five other films).